-Sound TARDIS is a new audio visual installation that was exhibited at Nottingham Contemporary for two days: Saturday 8 March to Monday 10 March 2014.
+Sound TARDIS is a new audio visual installation that was exhibited at Nottingham Contemporary for two days: Saturday 8 March to Monday 10 March 2014 and at Backlit Studios in July 2014.
 The Cutting Room and Graham Elstone have created this installation, with contributions from young people across Nottingham.
 Sound TARDIS will be multi-sensory using light, music and sound to create an interactive space for exploration and discovery.
 It is a fantastic environment for family’s to visit and enjoy and will be open to the public all weekend.
 There is also an opportunity for groups of young people to have guided tours of the space whilst the gallery is closed on Monday 10 March.

 Over the past few months Graham Elstone have been delivering educational workshops with Stone Soup Alternative Education Provision, Lake Enders, Crocus Fields Outreach Service, and The Queens Medical Education Centre.
 Participants engaged, explored their views and personal experiences of sound and music.
 Young people were guided to create and manipulate their own sounds that will be presented within this exciting installation.